alwaysdata/documentation/advanced/migrations/2020-software-architecture.en.md

 | `7.3.16` `7.3.18`                                             | `7.3.0`  `7.3.1`  `7.3.9`                                    |
 | `7.4.4`  `7.4.6`                                              | `7.4.0`  `7.4.3`                                             |

-- Minor removed versions will automatically be replaced by the oldest available minor version (e.g. 7.4.4 for 7.4).
+- Minor removed versions will automatically be replaced by the closest minor version (e.g. 7.4.4 for 7.4).
 - The `bcmath`, `calendar`, `exif`, `ftp`, `soap`, `xmlreader`, `xmlrpc` and `zip` extensions are now loaded automatically.
 You can remove explicit loading directives from your custom *php.ini* if required.

 ### Python